Skip to main content

 A FAILURE AND A "PEKORAL"

-Without spoiling anything - as the game wrapped up and I witnessed the significance of everything that had transpired, I burst out laughing in disbelief.
-Naturally, I was supposed to react with a cry of grief.
-We have a word for this in Swedish, but I have not found an English counterpart.
-When something ambitious is executed so poorly it becomes funny, we call it a "pekoral".
-You cannot patch a "pekoral" into something profound, no more than you can ever make me return to Decay of Logos to see if its gameplay ever stopped decaying.
+Without spoiling anything: when the game finally revealed the supposed significance of everything that had transpired, I burst out laughing.
+I was clearly meant to feel grief.
+In Swedish, we have a word for this — pekoral: when something so ambitious is executed so poorly that it becomes unintentionally funny.
+You can’t patch a pekoral into profundity — just as you can’t convince me to ever return to Decay of Logos to see whether its gameplay stopped decaying.

 Comments